NatachaBartu/NatachaBartudaCostaPincerno_T1A3/README.md

 ## 3. Define a Gender Method

 - I need that feature to define which user was using the application.
-- On basis of that I could set the correct path for the Algorithmic Logic, this was essencial to define on my API.
+- On basis of that I could set the correct path for the Algorithmic Logic, this was essencial to define to my app.
 - First set the method to organise and separated de feature it was used, in this case I choose 'loadUserData' (name of my method).
 - Using 'puts' to display the information for user "What your gender?
 (Male, Female)"
 - And store the information with 'gets.chomp' could set which path the user chose.
 (Female or Male).